johnwickerson/ee_modules/README.md

 Each module is a node in the graph, containing the module code, the module title, and its ILOs (intended learning outcomes).
 An arrow from module A to module B means that one of module A's ILOs is a prerequisite for taking module B.

 ## Why?

-We see several benefits of building this graph.
+We see several benefits of building this graph:

-- Useful to have all ILOs together in one place, so they can be easily audited for consistency.
+- It is useful to have all ILOs together in one place, so they can be easily audited for consistency.
 - If a module leader ever wants to change/remove an ILO, they can easily see which later modules might be affected.
 - If a module leader ever wants to add/change a prerequisite, they can easily see which earlier modules can provide it.